miguelrisero/betterpic-web-content/blog/discover-the-power-of-ai-headshots-for-entrepreneurs.md

 - **Visit Betterpic.io and create a free account**: Alternatively, if you already have an account, log in.

-- **Upload a good quality photographs**: Betterpic explains what kind of photos will generate the best results.
+- **Upload a good quality photographs**: BetterPic explains what kind of photos will generate the best results.

 - **Choose a variety of styles and backgrounds**: From a variety of styles—formal, informal, artistic, etc.—choose one or more for your AI headshot.